Lean Bulk Guide: Build Muscle Without Getting Fat

 Yes, 2-3 sessions of low-intensity cardio (20-30 min) per week is beneficial during a lean bulk.
 It supports cardiovascular health, may improve nutrient partitioning, and helps manage body fat.
 Just account for the calories burned by eating slightly more on cardio days if needed.

-A lean bulk typically lasts 4-6 months, or until body fat reaches 15-18% for men or 25-28% for women.
-Bulking beyond these levels makes cutting harder and may impair insulin sensitivity.
-Some people bulk year-round with periodic mini-cuts (2-4 weeks at a deficit) to reset and maintain leanness.
+A lean bulk typically lasts 4–6 months, or until body fat reaches 15–18% for men or 25–28% for women.
+Bulking beyond these levels makes cutting harder and impairs insulin sensitivity.
+Some lifters bulk year-round with periodic mini-cuts (2–4 weeks at a deficit) to reset.
+Track your rate of gain with the TDEE calculator — recalculate every 4–6 weeks as your weight increases.

 Sources & References